yb66/sinatra-exstatic-assets/README.md

 There is also more detailed documentation on each helper in the {Sinatra::Exstatic::Helpers} API docs.

+## Formats ##

+The time format is the result of the file's `mtime`.
+If you wish for a different kind of format, SHA1 of the file is available (and I may add more).
+To use:

+      require 'sinatra/exstatic_assets/formats'
+      register Sinatra::Exstatic

+      configure do
+        set :timestamp_format, :sha1
+      end

+And now the value returned will be the SHA1 hash of the file.
+You can override the choice by passing the `timestamp_format` to the method:

+      = css_tag "/css/screen.css", timestamp_format: :mtime

 ### TODO ###

 * Make it easy to pass in caching options.